Summary

 /interface/bridge/port add bridge=containers interface=veth1

-Setup NAT for outgoing traffic:
+5. Create a NAT for outgoing traffic:

 /ip/firewall/nat/add chain=srcnat action=masquerade src-address=172.17.0.0/24

-Create environment variables for container(optional):
+6. Create environment variables for the Container:

-/container/envs/add name=pihole_envs key=TZ value="Europe/Riga"
+/container/envs/add name=ENV_PIHOLE key=TZ value="Europe/Riga"

-/container/envs/add name=pihole_envs key=WEBPASSWORD value="mysecurepassword"
+/container/envs/add name=ENV_PIHOLE key=WEBPASSWORD value="mysecurepassword"

-/container/envs/add name=pihole_envs key=DNSMASQ_USER value="root"
+/container/envs/add name=ENV_PIHOLE key=DNSMASQ_USER value="root"

-/container/mounts/add name=etc_pihole src=disk1/etc dst=/etc/pihole
+/container/mounts/add name=MOUNT_PIHOLE_PIHOLE src=disk1/volumes/pihole/pihole dst=/etc/pihole

-/container/mounts/add name=dnsmasq_pihole src=disk1/etc-dnsmasq.d dst=/etc/dnsmasq.d
+/container/mounts/add name=MOUNT_PIHOLE_DNSMASQD src=disk1/volumes/pihole/dnsmasq.d dst=/etc/dnsmasq.d

 src= points to RouterOS location (could also be src=disk1/etc_pihole if, for example, You decide to put configuration files on external USB media), dst= points to defined location (consult containers manual/wiki/github for information on where to point).
 If src directory does not exist on first time use then it will be populated with whatever container have in dst location.

-a) get an image from an external library
+Option A: Get an image from an external library

 Set registry-url (for downloading containers from Docker registry) and set extract directory (tmpdir) to attached USB media:

-/container/config/set registry-url=https://registry-1.docker.io tmpdir=disk1/pull
+/container/config/set registry-url=https://registry-1.docker.io tmpdir=disk1/tmp

 pull image: